Jean Thierry Lazare: Club career

+On 26 January 2025, Lazare moved to Standard Liège on loan with an option to buy.

 International career

 Lazare represented the Ivory Coast national under-20 football team at the 2017 Toulon Tournament.

-Lazare made his debut for Ivory Coast national football team in a 4-0 win over Burundi, on 16th November 2022.
+Lazare made his debut for Ivory Coast national football team in a 4-0 win over Burundi, on 16 November 2022.

+During the 2023 Africa Cup of Nations, Lazare was part of the Côte d'Ivoire side that won the tournament; he made a substitute appearance in the final.